RisulIslam/DNS/README.md

   3. Customizable configuration
   4. Personalized Report Delivery

-Prerequisite: Python 3+, Windows OS.
+Prerequisite: Python 3+, Windows 10 OS.
-Python packages needed: plyer
+Python packages needed: win10toast, ikinter

 How to use this:
   1. Download this project and move it to a folder.